tk5ep/PlatformIO-versioning/README.md

 # PlatformIO-versioning
 ### Purpose :
-Add a versioning number to your PlatformIO project, following the Semantic Versioning (SemVer) rules.
+Add a versioning number to your PlatformIO project, following the Semantic Versioning (SemVer) rules :
+MAJOR.MINOR.PATCH

 ### Usage :
 At each compiling, the patch version increments by one.